 A Coach Orientation meeting is held every season to go over background checks, practice, games and to get your questions answered.

-All SASA Coaches are required to obtain a Criminal & Vulnerable Sector Check every three years.
+All SASA Coaches are required to obtain a Criminal Records & Vulnerable Sector Check every three years.
 A volunteer letter of introduction for RCMP/EPS with instructions will be sent via email.

-- Simple, easy to understand practice plans are provided each week.
+- Simple, easy-to-understand practice plans are provided

-- Cones, pinnies are provided.
+- Cones, pinnies are provided